You Don't Have to Relive It to Heal From It

 Yes, EMDR is adapted for children and can be very effective.
 We work with children and adolescents using age-appropriate approaches, often incorporating play and creative elements.
 Parental involvement is typically part of the treatment process.

-Providing affordable virtual therapy program services to clients throughout Ontario, including Markham, Richmond Hill, Vaughan, Toronto, Scarborough, North York, Mississauga, Brampton, Ajax, Pickering, Whitby, Oshawa, and all Ontario communities.
+EMDR therapy in Markham, Richmond Hill, Vaughan, Toronto, Scarborough, North York, Mississauga, Brampton, Ajax, Pickering, Whitby, and Oshawa.
+Virtual EMDR available across Ontario, British Columbia, and Alberta.